-One big way to maximize your wardrobe is to make your summer clothes work for fall/winter and vice versa.
-If you have the closet space, it’s a good idea to not pack your off-season clothes away.
-Either push them to the back of your closet or move them to another room, but make sure they’re still in reach!
+One big way to maximize your wardrobe is to make your summer wardrobe work for fall/winter and vice versa.
 With some simple styling tips, you can get more mileage out of your wardrobe by making your summer clothes work for the colder seasons.
 And not only that, but you’ll save money by buying fewer clothes as well.
 Here’s how!

 How to Wear Summer Clothes in Fall

-By adding a scarf and an oversized blazer (as well as less summery accessories), this summer dress looks oh so chic for the fall season.
+By adding a scarf and an oversized blazer (as well as taking away summery accessories), this summer dress looks oh so chic for the fall season.
 And as with all the outfits in this post, this look is versatile and easy to customize too!